Skip to main content

 “But what if they see me there and get upset?”
 Ajabdeh frowned.

-“This can also be a good way of showing you don’t feel anything and prove me wrong.”
+“This can also be a good way of showing you don’t feel anything and proving me wrong.”
 She was a little jolted at her father’s words.
 How did he read her mind?
 She nodded.
 He was right.

 Ajabdeh was more relaxed about finding Shakti and Jaivanta at the services than Pratap.
 He had some last-minute urgent business to attend to, she overheard Shakti say to one of his cousins.
-She was glad she attended as the widow thanked her and the service was indeed beautiful.
+She was glad she attended as the widow thanked her, and the service was indeed beautiful.
 The irony of it was that everyone who spoke, including Jaivanta, had good things to say about the late Udai Singh.
 They talked of his kindness, his work ethic, his impact on their lives and so on.
-It was an image of a person very different from the one Pratap painted to her.
+It was an image of a person very different from the one Pratap painted for her.
 Almost like they were two different people.
 In life and death.
-Ajabdeh inhaled as the food counters opened and she checked her watch and decided to leave.
+Ajabdeh inhaled as the food counters opened, and she checked her watch and decided to leave.
 It was getting late.
 She had done her bit.

 “Excuse me.”
 Jaivanta’s voice made her turn as she looked a little pale and felt … Guilty?
 What was she guilty of?
 She faked a smile.
 “Hello, Ma’am.”

-“I don’t take money for my kindness Ma’am.
+“I don’t take money for my kindness, Ma’am.
 It is free.”
 She smiled politely as Jaivanta nodded.

-“Oh kindness, is it?”
+“Oh, kindness, is it?”
 Jaivanta smiled back.
 “We have a habit of tipping people who work for us.
 You see, nothing in this world comes for free.
 Especially when you get two minutes of fame out of it.”

 “I told the paps to remove those pictures.”
 Jaivanta made her stop in her tracks.
-“After all the Sisodiya heir hand in hand with a random girl nobody knows about is not good for his image.”
+“After all, the Sisodiya heir hand in hand with a random girl nobody knows about is not good for his image.”
 Ajabdeh inhaled and glanced over her shoulder.

 “Excuse me, Ajabdeh?”
 She turned at her name to find Shakti behind her.
 “Glad I caught up to you.
 I just saw Ranima talk to you.”